rainbow494/arch-1/doc/en-us/paper-designing-and-deploying-internet-scale-services.markdown

     to look first to operations since that is where the problem actually took place.
 Most operations issues,
     however, either have their genesis in design and development are best solved there.
     _
-    Understand this and I think much of the rest follows naturally.</div>
+    Understand this and I think much of the rest follows naturally.